 There are precautions you can take to look after your cryptocurrency.
 Below are some ways to keep yourself and your wallet more secure.

-2FA adds an extra security check on top of your password, making it an extra step harder for someone to access your wallet or exchange account.
-This can be a randomising token or something only you have, such as a fingerprint.
+2FA adds an extra security check on top of your password, making it harder for someone to access your wallet or exchange account.
+This can be a randomised token from an authenticator app or something only you have, such as your fingerprint.

-Set a strong password to access your wallet and/or exchange account.
-We recommend using a passphrase, or a long and strong password, paired with 2FA with limit unauthorized access to your account.
+Set a strong password (also known as a private key) to access your wallet and/or exchange account.
+We recommend using a passphrase, or a long, strong and unique password, paired with 2FA to limit unauthorized access to your account.

-There are a number of issues which could mean you could lose your wallet, such as ransomware, your device breaks, or your wallet is deleted.
+There are a number of issues which could mean you could lose your wallet, such as ransomware, your device breaking, or your wallet being deleted.
 Wallets which are used to store cryptocurrency must be backed up to offline storage.
 Test your backup so you know you can restore it if you need to.

-A cryptocurrency wallet is the same as a normal wallet, where you only carry cash with you that you are willing to risk losing, rather than thousands of dollars.
-A solution to minimise risk would be to reduce the amount of money in your cryptocurrency wallet to an amount you are willing to lose and keep the rest in offline storage.
+A cryptocurrency wallet is the same as a normal wallet, where you should only carry cash with you that you are willing to risk losing.
+You can reduce the amount of money in your cryptocurrency wallet to an amount you are willing to lose and keep the rest in offline storage.

-Ensuring that you have full disk encryption on all devices from laptop to mobiles, will reduce the risk that an attacker who has physical access to your device could extract your wallet while the device is powered off or locked.
+Ensure that you have full-disk encryption on all devices from laptop to mobiles.
+This will reduce the risk that an attacker who has physical access to your device could extract your wallet while the device is powered off or locked.